Xila-Project/Old_core/Documentation/source/Use/Setup.rst

   * Adhesion : Yes (Brim)
   * Support : Yes
   * Infill : 40 %
-  * Wall thinckness 3.0 mm
+  * Wall thickness 3.0 mm

 * Other parameters depend on the filament you will be using, however it is recommended to use PETG.